-Product backlog refinement is great for the development team but it can also do wonders for the key stakeholders in a project, allowing them to understand and appreciate the timeline of each product.
-Updating them on the project’s progress and getting their feedback on what they would like to see next is an important part of backlog refinement.
+Product backlog refinement is excellent for the development team but it can also do wonders for the key stakeholders in a project, allowing them to understand and appreciate the timeline of each product.
+Updating them on the project’s progress and getting their feedback on what they want to see next is essential to backlog refinement.

 That’s why there are always key stakeholders present in these meetings.
-Let’s take a closer look at everyone who would attend.
+Let’s take a closer look at everyone who will attend.

-Though there is no hard and fast rule on attendance, generally speaking, any backlog refinement meeting is made up of three groups: the product owner, the scrum master, and the development team.
+Though there is no hard and fast rule on attendance, any backlog refinement meeting generally comprises three groups: the product owner, the scrum master, and the development team.

-The product owner or project manager is responsible for maintaining the product backlog and ensuring that it accurately reflects the project status.
-They can answer any queries that the team may have about the items on the backlog and help to prioritize tasks.
+The product owner or project manager is responsible for maintaining the product backlog and ensuring it accurately reflects the project status.
+They can answer any queries the team may have about the items on the backlog and help prioritize tasks.

-For example, if the development team asks “what should happen if the user clicks this button?”, the product owner would be able to give details on desired outcomes and discuss whether or not they are possible.
+For example, if the development team asks, “What should happen if the user clicks this button?”, the product owner can give details on desired outcomes and discuss whether or not they are possible.

-The scrum master is responsible for ensuring that the team is productive and efficient and that they are following the scrum methodology correctly.
+The scrum master is responsible for ensuring that the team is productive and efficient and following the scrum methodology correctly.
 They can help to clarify any questions the team may have about the product backlog and help to organize and prioritize tasks.

 For example, if the team has trouble agreeing on the priority of a task, it is the scrum master’s job to help to mediate and make a decision.
 Though the scrum framework is meant to promote collaborative decision-making, someone is still required to guide the group through these sessions so that it provides actionable results.

-The development team is responsible for actually doing the work and implementing tasks from the product backlog.
-They can ask questions about specific tasks or items on the backlog to gain a better understanding of what is required.
+The development team is responsible for doing the work and implementing tasks from the product backlog.
+They can ask questions about specific tasks or items on the backlog to better understand what is required.

 There’s no specific answer to this question, as it is an ongoing process that should be done regularly.
-However, as a general guideline, it shouldn’t be taking away more than 10% of the development team’s time each sprint.
+However, as a general guideline, it shouldn’t take away more than 10% of the development team’s time each sprint.